 The School-Home Partnership

-Below are some helpful resources for families to review.
+Below are some helpful resources for families to review, provided by the Director of The Family Program.
 Current GBS families are encouraged to visit the parent portal for more in-depth resources and communications.

 Here at Gillen Brewer, Screen-Free Week is a time to reconnect as a community of learners and focus on being “present,” without the distraction that can sometimes come from screens and the overuse of technology.
 In celebration of Screen-Free Week, there will be many fun activities planned in the classrooms and outdoors.
 We hope you also take the time to participate at home in various screen-free activities.
 Some suggestions are listed below:Screen-Free